Azure/OpenShift/docs/openshift-on-azure-walkthrough.md

 az ad app create --display-name $OSA_CLUSTER_NAME --key-type Password --password $OSA_AAD_SECRET --identifier-uris $OSA_AAD_REPLY_URL --reply-urls $OSA_AAD_REPLY_URL
 ```

 You will be prompted with the output of the newly created application.
 After this you will need to configure API permissions for the created application.
-Follow case 1 from the place, where it speaks about granting set of API permissions for sing-on to work.
+Follow option 1 from the place, where it speaks about granting set of API permissions for sign-on to work.

-### Case 3: Create application using CLI and approve permission in the Azure portal
+### Option 3: Create application using CLI and approve permission in the Azure portal

 You can create AAD application with all required permissions already configured using this CLI code: